awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 # Sending instance logs to CloudWatch Logs \(CloudWatch agent\)<a name="monitoring-cloudwatch-agent"></a>

 You can configure and use the Amazon CloudWatch agent to collect metrics and logs from your instances instead of using SSM Agent for these tasks\.
-The CloudWatch agent enables you to gather more metrics on Amazon EC2 instances than are available using SSM Agent\.
+The CloudWatch agent enables you to gather more metrics on EC2 instances than are available using SSM Agent\.
 In addition, you can gather metrics from on\-premises servers using the CloudWatch agent\.

 You can also store agent configuration settings in the Systems Manager Parameter Store for use with the CloudWatch agent\.